Windfisch/zucchini/README.md

 ---

-This is Zucchini, cost-effective™ smart home irrigation solution.
+This is Zucchini, a cost-effective™ smart home irrigation solution.
 Copyright (C) 2022 Florian Jung

 This program is free software: you can redistribute it and/or modify it under